ChEmpower

 Private Equity Round in 2015

-Digital Specialty Chemicals Limited is a manufacturer of fine chemicals catering to the pharmaceutical, semiconductor, and specialty chemical sectors globally.
-Founded in 1987 and based in Toronto, Canada, the company specializes in custom organophosphorus and organometallic chemicals.
+Digital Specialty Chemicals Limited is a manufacturer of fine chemicals catering to the pharmaceutical, semiconductor, and specialty chemical markets globally.
+Established in 1987 and headquartered in Toronto, Canada, the company specializes in custom organophosphorus and organometallic chemicals.
 Its product offerings include organophosphorus derivatives, electronic-grade organometallics, phosphorylating agents for oligonucleotide synthesis, and chiral technology.
-These chemicals play a crucial role in various applications, including industrial processes, biotechnology, and the production of advanced technology materials, particularly in memory and logic thin film atomic layer deposition.
+These chemicals are integral to industrial and commercial processes, as well as biotech and pharmaceutical applications, supporting advancements in technology materials.
 As of March 2019, Digital Specialty Chemicals operates as a subsidiary of Entegris, Inc.

 Lantiq